Slack pings at 9:14 AM: Conversion in Germany dropped 8% last week. What happened?

 ${reportSummaries}

-Produce a hypothesis brief with the following structure:
+Produce a hypothesis brief with this structure:

-1. **Top hypothesis** with confidence level (0-100%) and supporting evidence
+1. **Top hypothesis** with confidence (0-100%) and supporting evidence

 2. **Alternative hypotheses** ranked by likelihood

-4. **Recommended next steps** to increase confidence
+4. **Recommended next steps** to close the gaps

 - Convergent evidence from 2+ threads: +15-25%